ibm-cloud-architecture/refarch-reefer-ml/docs/build-run.md

 ## The Simulator as web app

-This is a simple python Flask web app exposing a REST POST end point and producing Reefer metrics event to kafka.
+This is a simple python Flask web app exposing a REST POST end point and producing Reefer telemetry events to kafka `reeferTelemetry` topic.
 The POST operation in on the /control url.
 The control object, to generate 1000 events with the co2sensor simulation looks like:

 ```json